 Of course, for solo doulas, this is just what needs to happen sometimes.
 But we're so glad to be able to work with parents as a team!
 We love getting to know clients together during prenatal visits and childbirth education sessions.
 No matter which one of us attends our clients in labor, they know they'll be working with someone they've already built a relationship with.

 2. Freshness guaranteed

 One of the awesome benefits of working as a team is that, well, we're not working alone!
 Solo doulas sometimes spend 24 hours or more with a client in labor.
-If you've ever spent that long doing anything or pulled an all-nighter, you know how tough it can be to stay alert, be able to think on your feet, and maintain emotional stability - three huge aspects of providing doula care.
+If you've ever pulled an all-nighter, you know how tough it can be to stay alert, be able to think on your feet, and maintain emotional stability - three huge aspects of providing doula care.

 3. Comprehensive services